 Sage is used in the treatment of sore throat, tonsillitis, mouth ulcers, gum disease, laryngitis, coughs, measles, headache, bruises, and menopausal problems.
 It is astringent and antiseptic.
 Sage also relaxes the peripheral blood vessels, reduces perspiration, and reduces salivation.
 It is a uterine stimulant, promotes bile flow, and stimulates the circulatory system.
 Sage is also a familiar culinary ingredient in sausages, stuffings, and dressings.

-As an herbal remedy, sage is used in teas and gargles.
+As an herbal remedy, sage is used in teas, tonics, and gargles.
 Combine a handful of sage leaves, two cups of boiling water, two tablespoons of malt vinegar, and one teaspoon of honey.
 Steep the ingredients for thirty minutes and then strain.
 Take a teaspoon three or four times a day for sore throat or use as a gargle.
 This tonic is also good for gum disease and mouth sores.

 Sage is also used on the scalp and hair where it conditions and restores shine.
 Sage helps stop dandruff and relieves dry, itchy scalp.
 Use as a rinse after shampooing.
 Combine with rosemary for best results.